Benefits of Mounted and Unmounted Equine Assisted Activities

-Therapeutic riding can benefit individuals with a wide range of challenges, be it cognitive, physical, emotional, social, or a combination thereof.
-Horseback riding lends independence and mobility to a person with disabilities who may be otherwise restricted.
-The ability to ride these magnificent animals gives tremendous physical and psychological benefits to those previously denied the usual scope of outdoor activities.
+Therapeutic riding lends independence and mobility to a person with disabilities who may be otherwise restricted.
+The ability to work with these magnificent animals, both mounted and from the ground, gives tremendous physical and psychological benefits, especially for those previously denied the usual scope of outdoor activities.
 Some of the most common areas of challenge that we see in our program are detailed below.

 Hypertonia is an increase in muscle tone, usually seen in the limbs.
 Hypertonia may be seen in spastic cerebral palsy, stroke, multiple sclerosis, spinal cord injury or traumatic brain injury.
 The movement of the horse naturally mirrors our own motion at the walk, and the act of riding the horse can help the rider’s muscles to relax, increasing balance and flexibility.
 Riding a narrowly-built horse with smooth gaits, these riders can increase the control they have over their limbs while enjoying the freedom and confidence building Therapeutic Riding can give.

 Hypotonia is characterized by a decrease in muscle tone, particularly in the trunk of the body.
 Hypotonia may exist in riders with ataxic or hypotonic cerebral palsy, Down syndrome, multiple sclerosis or traumatic brain injury.
 These riders will usually be seen mounted on wider horses, for stability, with “bigger” gaits in order to greater stimulate weakened muscles.
 Many times, riders with very weakened core muscles due to hypotonia will not be able to support themselves during their initial rides.
 However, they find that after just a few months of lessons, they are able to support themselves nearly on their own.